Posted on Tuesday, April 1st, 2025 at 9:00 am

 At Farris, Riley & Pitt, LLP, we fight hard to help each client pursue a fair settlement after an Alabama car accident.
 We help victims throughout Birmingham, Mobile, Montgomery, and all of Alabama fight for the compensation they need.

 We offer free consultations to discuss your case and explain your legal options.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Call (205) 324-1212 or contact us online today to get started.
 Your recovery matters, and we are here to help.